Bureau of Land Management, Interior.

 To ensure that comments will be considered, the BLM must receive written comments on the Draft EIS within 45 days following the date the Environmental Protection Agency publishes its Notice of Availability in the Federal Register.
 The BLM will announce future meetings or hearings and any other public involvement activities at least 15 days in advance through public notices, media releases, and/or mailings.

-You may submit comments related to the proposed ROW amendment for the BSPP by any of the following methods:
+You may submit comments related to the proposed ROW Start Printed Page 7475amendment for the BSPP by any of the following methods:

 Copies of the Draft EIS are available from the Palm Springs—South Coast Field Office at the above address and online at the project Web site.